getsnoopy/BiTGApps/docs/safetynet.md

 ## Installation Conflicts

 Installation of safetynet patch entirely depends on boot image editing.
-For any reason, BiTGApps installer failed to extract/unpack/edit boot image, safetynet patch will not be installed and you will be notified with following texts.
+For any reason, BiTGApps installer failed to extract/unpack/edit boot image, safetynet patch will not be installed and you will be notified with following texts and installation will exit.
+At this point all you have to do is, delete config file, reboot to recovery and install BiTGApps.

 ```!
 Error installing CTS patch```